shermage/ERA-Solutions-LLC-JavaScript-Intermediate-Assignments/String.md

 For example, a string can represent words, sentences, or even longer pieces of text.
 Here are a few examples of strings in JavaScript:

-"Hello, world!": This is a string that represents the greeting "Hello, world!"
+* **"Hello, world!"**: This is a string that represents the greeting "Hello, world!"
-"I love JavaScript": This string expresses a sentiment about JavaScript.
+* **"I love JavaScript"**: This string expresses a sentiment about JavaScript.
-"12345": Although it consists of numbers, if enclosed in quotes, it is considered a string rather than a number.
+* **"12345"**: Although it consists of numbers if enclosed in quotes, it is considered a string rather than a number.
 Strings are enclosed in either single quotes (') or double quotes (").
 You can use either type of quotes to define a string, as long as you start and end with the same type.